edward1Yadid/starWarsApiProject/README.md

 #     starWarsApiProject

 Welcome to The Star Wars API Project!
-This project is a web-based platform that allows users to explore and find various cooking recipes using a third-party API.
+This project is a web-based platform that allows users to explore and find various  details by using a third-party API.

 ## Overview